TosbackCgusBridge-Bot/CGUs-versions/Otalliance/Privacy Policy.md

 *   Upcoming Events
 *   News

-Mon, Apr 20, 2015 RSA Conference 2015 - San Francisco RSA Conference 2015 is now open for registration.
+Mon, Apr 20, 2015 2015 RSA Conference eFraud Global Forum eFraud Global Forum is a closed door, invitation-only event dedicated to the discussion of online fraud: this one day session encourages learning through sharing information about how online fraud occurs and how to prevent it using best practice examples from leading organizations.
+The agenda is driven by a global Program Committee who has collaborated over several months to develop a focused, impactful program. eFraud Global Forum is held every year in conjunction with RSA® Conference in the U.S Mon, Apr 20, 2015 RSA Conference 2015 - San Francisco RSA Conference 2015 is now open for registration.
 Don't miss this opportunity to join OTA and thousands of industry professionals at the premier information security event of 2015!
 Register today and take advantage of the biggest discount on a Full Conference Pass!
 Save an additional $100 with the OTA member discount using the code "1U5OTAFCD".
-Mon, Apr 20, 2015 2015 RSA Conference eFraud Global Forum eFraud Global Forum is a closed door, invitation-only event dedicated to the discussion of online fraud: this one day session encourages learning through sharing information about how online fraud occurs and how to prevent it using best practice examples from leading organizations.
-The agenda is driven by a global Program Committee who has collaborated over several months to develop a focused, impactful program. eFraud Global Forum is held every year in conjunction with RSA® Conference in the U.S Tue, Apr 21, 2015 OTA Member RSA Events
+Tue, Apr 21, 2015 OTA Member RSA Events

 **Join OTA and attend these recommended events and sessions**

-**Get Your free Expo Passes from OTA Members**

-DigiCert - Use registration code X5EDGCRT
-Visit Booth #S839 in the South Hall.
-Learn how you can optimize your SSL and site security.
+**Tuesday April 21st**

+**Non-Profits on the Loose @ RSA Conference 2015 -** The OTA in partnership with the Anti-Phishing Working Group (APWG), the FIDO Alliance, Kantara Initiative, NCSA and others welcome you to join us at 5 to 8 p.m.

+Minna Gallery
+111 Minna Street (between Howard and Mission at 2nd Street)
+San Francisco, CA 94105

+**Wednesday April 22**

 Tue, Jun 2, 2015 Internet Retailer Conference &.
 Exhibition - IRCE 2015